autodriving-heart/Awesome-Autonomous-Driving/README.md

 4. A Survey of Integrated Simulation Environments for Connected Automated Vehicles: Requirements, Tools, and Architecture
 5. A Survey of Simulators for Autonomous Driving: Taxonomy, Challenges, and Evaluation Metrics
 6. Data-driven Traffic Simulation: A Comprehensive Review
+7. A Survey of Vehicle Dynamics Modeling Methods for Autonomous Racing: Theoretical Models, Physical/Virtual Platforms, and Perspectives

 ### 27）NeRF与Gaussain Splatting